How Friends Become Closer

 Regardless of the chosen metaphor, Rawlins has some similar advice.
 He recommends “taking the risk to express to someone that you’d like to do something with them outside of situations where you’re required to spend time together.”

 Obviously you have to build up to it; it probably wouldn’t be advisable to try to start a strict weekly dinner date with a brand-new friend.
 Hubbard uses the terms “intention” and “air”—“intention” being earnest efforts to connect with someone, and “air” being the breathing room you give the relationship.
-“If you have a lot of trust in a relationship, it can bear more intention, and if you don’t have as much trust, you need more air.”
+“If you have a lot of trust in a relationship, it can bear more intention, and if you don’t have as much trust, you need more air,” he says.

 A lot of things about modern life make it easy for the air in a friendship to overtake the intention.
 “I think the times we live in are really an obstruction to friendship, and it needs to be said out loud,” Rawlins says.
 “We are living in very very divisive times where the tenor of discourse in public places sets the tone for conversation and it works its way down very quickly to dyadic relationships.”